Nathan West (General Hospital)

 Nathan West is a fictional character from General Hospital, an American soap opera on the ABC network, portrayed by Ryan Paevey.
 Created by head writer Ron Carlivati, Nathan was introduced in late 2013 by Frank Valentini as a love interest for Maxie Jones (Kirsten Storms).
 In January 2018, Paevey announced he had opted to leave the serial of his own decision.
-He reprised the role when Nathan returned in September 2025.

 Paevey's casting was very well received.
 The character of Nathan becomes quite popular rather quickly among viewers and critics, becoming known as the show's resident heroic "good guy" as he tries to support his mess of a family.
 At the same time, Nathan's pairing with Maxie becomes a fan favorite pairing and their "slow burn" romance was praised by critics.

 Development

 Casting and creation

 In November 2013, the producers released a casting call for a contract role.
 In late December 2013, head writer Ron Carlivati announced on Twitter that model turned actor Ryan Paevey had joined the cast in the contract role of Detective Nathan West.
 The December 30th edition of Soap Opera Digest revealed that Paevey's first scenes were with Kirsten Storms, who played Maxie Jones.
 ABC Soaps In Depth confirmed the character's full name to be Nathan West.
 Paevey made his debut as a contract cast member.
 Though he was originally slated to appear on December 27, Paevey's first air date was pushed back to December 30, due to news coverage.

 During an interview with AfterBuzz TV, Paevey revealed that the rather unconventional casting process started when he was just lounging around with his close friends and management team and one of his managers suggested that Paevey should meet with casting director Mark Teschner.
 Paevey revealed that when he first auditioned for the show, "there was no part.
 They just wanted some young blood on the show."
 The producers had the actor come in to read dummy sides quite a few times.
 He was brought back to audition again for executive producer Frank Valentini and other people from the network.
 During the audition process, he screen-tested opposite Storms and Chad Duell, who played Michael Corinthos.
 Of his casting, Paevey said, "This is my first series regular role, the first time I have a dressing room with my name on the door.
 I'm not an ego guy, but by the same token, I also kind of wanted to my best to fit in quickly."
 Paevey himself was shocked by his success because he had no prior acting experience when he auditioned for General Hospital.

-In August 2025, it was announced Paevey was returning to General Hospital in an undisclosed role; the following month, it was announced he would reprise the role of Nathan beginning with the September 19 episode.
+In August 2025, it was announced Paevey was returning to General Hospital in an undisclosed role.
+The following month, it was announced he would reprise the role of Nathan beginning with the September 19 episode.
+In March 2026, it was revealed that Paevey was in fact portraying Nathan's twin, Cassius Faison posing as Nathan.